Silicon Valley Community Foundation: 2014

 In 2014, Jan Koum, founder of WhatsApp donated close to $556 million to the Silicon Valley Community Foundation to set up a donor-advised fund.

 Silicon Valley Community Foundation created and hosted Silicon Valley Gives, the Bay Area's first 24-hour giving day, on May 6, 2014.
 The event was sponsored by John S. and James L. Knight Foundation, Microsoft, NBC Bay Area, and more than 100 other individuals, foundations, and companies.
 The event raised $8,000,833 with 14,889 unique donors and more than 21,869 donations.
 SVCF also hosted more than 20 trainings for more than 650 local nonprofits to help them capacity build leading up to the event.

 On October 2, 2014, Nicholas and Jill Woodman, founders of GoPro, announced that they would donate $500 million to Silicon Valley Community Foundation.

 October 23, 2014, Paul Allen announced that he would open a fund for Tackle Ebola with Silicon Valley Community Foundation.

 2018

 In April 2018, the foundation hired a law firm to investigate the claims made by Mari Ellen Loijens describing sexual harassment over the course of many years.
 A few days later, the CEO, Emmett Carson, was placed on paid leave.
 Two months later, the CEO's employment "ended" and the resignation of the head of H.R. was accepted, as an investigation "found that many allegations from current and former employees were substantiated".

 In November 2018, the board of directors of the foundation named Nicole Taylor as president and CEO.

+2024

+Netflix co-founder and executive chairman Reed Hastings gifted two million of his company shares worth $1.1 billion to the foundation in January 2024.